nawright16/GNCK-clone/client/README.md

 ## 3. Usage:
 <div class="force-word-wrap">
-We undertook to build an intuitive app
+We undertook to build an intuitive app that harkens back to the days of a paper to do list.
+Add your todos and a due date and watch them populate to the integrated calander.
+Check off done items and they will be moved to a new list so you can reference your progress.

 </div>